Study support

 Language support

-Learning in a different language can be challenging and proficiency in academic English is your key to academic success.
-There are a number of ways you can get support to practice your English skills here at VUW.
+Learning in a different language can be challenging, and proficiency in academic English is key to your academic success.
+There are several ways you can get support to practise your English skills at the University.

 Proficiency in English is your key to academic success.
-The English for Academic Purposes (EAP) programme will develop your English language and academic skills for study at university.
+The English for Academic Purposes (EAP) programme develops your English language and academic skills for study at university.

 There are two courses:

-WRIT151 is designed to improve the writing of students for whom English is a second or other language.
-During the course, students practise techniques for generating, drafting and revising writing for a range of purposes, with an emphasis on addressing problems faced by second-language writers.
+WRIT 151 is designed to improve the writing skills of students for whom English is a second or additional language.
+During the course, students practise techniques for generating, drafting, and revising writing for a range of purposes, with a focus on addressing problems faced by second-language writers.

 English conversation hour (in-person)

-The English conversation hour provides a relaxed and informal environment where you can make social connections with international students.
-Students lead the sessions, and typical conversation activities include language games and talking on a particular topic/theme, such as aspects of New Zealand culture and your own culture.
+The English conversation hour provides a relaxed and informal environment where you can make social connections with other international students.
+Sessions are student-led and some of the activities include language games and conversations on topics such as New Zealand culture and your own culture.

 Virtual English conversation hour

-The virtual English conversation hour is an informal online space where international students connect and practice English together.
-Led by students, sessions include language games and conversations about New Zealand culture and your own.
+The virtual English conversation hour is an informal online space where you can connect and practice English with other international students.
+Led by students, sessions include language games and conversations about New Zealand culture and your own culture.

 Register for the virtual English conversation hour.